-God sends Adam and Eve out of the Garden and places Cherubim with a Flaming Sword that flash back and forth to guard the way to the tree of life.
-I will show you the special way that the Cherubim and the Flaming Sword leads us back to Jesus.
+God sends Adam and Eve out of the Garden and places Cherubim with a Flaming Sword that flashes back and forth to guard the way to the tree of life.
+I will show you how the Cherubim and the Flaming Sword lead us back to Jesus.

 Let us examine what trees represent in the Bible.

 Many times the Word of God declares that people are trees.
 Here are a few examples below.

 (Daniel to King Nebuchadnezzar) Daniel 4:20 – 22 The tree you saw, which grew large and strong, with its top touching the sky, visible to the whole earth, with beautiful leaves and abundant fruit, providing food for all, giving shelter to the beasts of the field, and having nesting places in its branches for the birds of the air, you, O king, are that tree!

 Isaiah 61:3 …that they might be called trees of righteousness, the planting of the Lord, that he might be glorified.

 Matthew 7:15-17 Beware of false prophets, who come to you in sheep’s clothing, but inwardly they are ravenous wolves.
 You will know them by their fruits… A good tree cannot bear bad fruit, and a bad tree cannot bear good fruit.

 Here are a few verses that point to Jesus as being the ‘Tree of Life’

 John 4:14 but whoever drinks the water I (Jesus) give them will never thirst.
 Indeed, the water I give them will become in them a spring of water welling up to eternal life.

 John 3:15 That whosoever believeth in Him (Jesus) should not perish, but have eternal life.